'Lucky to get out alive': Family escape from home after mudslide hits

-‘’Terrifying” is how Luke Hanan described the mudslide which folded his house in two and buried his five children.
+‘’Terrifying” is how Luke Hanan described the frantic search for his five children after a mudslide folded his house in two in Tauranga on Saturday.

 A landslide crashed into homes on Egret Ave in the Tauranga suburb of Maungatapu about midnight after torrential rain hit the North Island, causing devastating floods in Auckland and landslips across the Auckland region, Waikato and the Bay of Plenty.